 The World Handicap System (WHS) comes into play from 2 November 2020.

-The best place to find out more about the WHS is going to the England Golf website and downloading the WHS golfer's toolkit.
+The best place to find out more about the WHS is to go to the England Golf website and by downloading the WHS golfer's toolkit.

 Ryton Golf Club Course Ratings and Slope Ratings